 Our world is changing at record speed.
 Evolution will find a way to cope with modern-day problems but the solution will not be pretty.
 Evolution works by exterminating the individuals who fail to adapt.

 Modern men are struggling to adapt to the fast-changing world.
 Masculinity is constantly under attack.

-In the times of distress, it’s natural for the young men and women to look up to masculine, strong and wise older men.
+In times of distress, it’s natural for young men and women to look up to masculine, strong and wise older men.

 Unfortunately, when I look around, I don’t see many masculine role models which younger generations will look up to.
-The majority of the modern men are weak, indecisive and effeminate.
+The majority of modern men are weak, indecisive, and effeminate.

 In addition, modern women are doing all that they can to replace their men with the government.
-The governments are gleefully taking away the resources from men and handing it to women to receive votes.
+The governments are gleefully taking away the resources from men and handing them to women to receive votes.
 As a result, lots of modern women boast that they don’t need a man.
 Feminists take it to a whole another level and claim that children don’t need fathers.
 Their insanity is supported by the universities, the government, and the mainstream media.

 In this climate, strong men are more needed than at any other time in history.

 Men need to be needed.
 It’s in our nature.
 When you are a strong, confident and solvent man, other people will look up to you.